iris-edu/webserviceshell/docs/Recommendations.md

 logging, standard logging, and various other mundane functions required of an HTTP server.

-WSS can also be configured to use a Java class rather than a command line program to fulfill the data retrieval.
-More details about using Java classes with the WSS can be found in the [documentation](./)

 Additionally, more information about FDSN web services can be found
 here: [FDSN WS
 Specifications](http://www.fdsn.org/webservices/FDSN-WS-Specifications-1.1.pdf)